Enable geofencing on Android devices for accurate location monitoring

 1 What Is Android Geofencing Used for?

 You may think of Geofence as a virtual fence since it creates a virtual boundary around a real geographic location.
 The space may be as large as a metropolis or as little as a single structure.
 It can take several forms.
 It could be rounded for simple use scenarios.

 MDM makes it possible to conduct effective asset management.
 Asset and inventory location may be tracked using sensors and geofencing.
 In order to meet the demand, the stock may then be restocked with fresh inventory, and orders can be filled and supplied where they are needed.

 When working with sensitive information, it is critical to restrict user access to certain data.
 Administrators can limit what information staff members can access based on their location by using geofencing.
 Every time unwanted access to devices occurs, you'll be alerted, giving you the information you need to strengthen the security of key company data and make educated decisions.

-3 Geofencing Creates Digital Boundary for Business Devices
+2 Android Geofencing Examples - Creates Digital Boundary for Business Devices

 Administrators can set up a virtual fence using geofencing around a company’s facilities.
-Tracking devices as they enter or exit the fence is possible with the use of Android Geofencing.
+Tracking devices as they enter or exit the fence is possible with the application of Android Geofencing.

 Transportation & Logistics (Fleet Management)

 To alert the dispatcher when a vehicle is nearing a loading/unloading region, this field employs a geofence.
 Establishing a geofence around a certain shipping route will alert the dispatcher immediately if a delivery vehicle deviates from the planned path, which will assist to simplify corporate operations.